inmanta/inmanta-core/docs/administrators/upgrading_the_orchestrator.rst

 Upgrading the orchestrator
 -------------------------

-Migrating from one running orchestrator to another running orchestrator
+Upgrading by migrating from one orchestrator to another orchestrator
 #######################################################################

 This document describes how to upgrade to a new version of the orchestrator by setting